 The members of the committee shall be appointed by the board and Compensation Committee members may be replaced by the board.

 The Compensation Committee will meet no less than annually.
-Members of management may be invited by the Committee Chairman to at meetings of the Compensation Committee.
+Members of management may be invited by the Committee Chairman to meetings of the Compensation Committee.